The Giver, The Takers, and the Forsakers

 Matthew Corey

 Matt and his wife, Jenna, live in Morrill with their four children.
-Matt is the pastor of Unity Union Church.
+Matt is the interim pastor of Heritage Reformed Christian Fellowship.
 He teaches at Mirus Academy, is a writer, and a musician.
 His writing has appeared at Theopolis Institute and Theos Magazine.

 Previous